photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Developers can skip this and move on to the [Developer Guide](../developer-guide/index.md).

 An image for the [Raspberry Pi](raspberry-pi.md) is available as well.

-In addition, we plan to ship the final app as a single binary for users that don't know or like Docker.
+In addition, we plan to provide a single binary.

 ### Step 1: Configure ###